 Book With ConfidenceOur Safe Travel Policy

-Today was a grand one, and one that went according to plan - a boon on a long and ambitious cruise that aims to penetrate the Central Aegean from its eastern edge.
 We left Bodrum, and thus Turkey, and entered Greece by arriving at Kalymnos in the Dodecanese.
-This is an island we know very well, as it is not only part of this ongoing Cruising to the Cyclades trip, but also of Cruising the Dodecanese, of our ever-popular Cruising the Aegean: from Kos to Patmos, of our Family Cruise in the Dodecanese and - as of 2018 - of our Walking and Cruising the Dodecanese.
+This is an island we know very well, as it is not only part of this ongoing Cruising to the Cyclades trip, but also part of the itinerary of our gulet cruises in the Dodecanese islands.
 We include Kalymnos in so many of our trips because we are very impressed with the island and its archaeological and cultural heritage, and also - frankly - because we are very fond of it.

 Today, we spent the whole afternoon in Pothia, the main town and harbour of Kalymnos, a very interesting, lively and authentic Greek island town, and - exceptionally perhaps - one that is not quite dominated by tourism.
 Pothia is a superb sight, second only to Symi, arranged in a theatrical manner around its deep bay, with tiers upon tiers of traditional houses in various variegations of Neoclassical, from modest to elaborate, and arranged chronologically from the earliest buildings on the slopes to the most elaborate on the seafront.